jjohare/logseqSpringThing/docs/UI-TODO.md

 # UI Enhancement Implementation Plan

 This document outlines a comprehensive plan to transform our application into a professional interface with a centralized viewport and flexible panel system.
-This plan focuses on specific technical implementations needed to achieve the desired UI, leveraging our existing codebase.
+Many of the core components outlined in this plan have already been implemented, and this document serves as both a record of completed work and a roadmap for future enhancements.

 ## Current State Analysis

-Our application has two parallel UI systems that aren't fully integrated:
+Our application previously had two parallel UI systems that weren't fully integrated:

 1. **ControlPanel Component**: A simple right-side panel with tabs for settings
 2. **Panel System**: A sophisticated dockable, draggable panel system with excellent features

-Our interface currently lacks:
+These have now been integrated into a unified panel system with the following key improvements:

-- Professional styling (underscores in labels, basic inputs)
+- Professional styling with a comprehensive design token system
-- Proper layout organization
+- Proper layout organization with a central viewport and docking zones
-- Visual hierarchy and polish
+- Enhanced visual hierarchy and polish
-- Integration between panels and visualization
+- Proper integration between panels and visualization

 ## Proposed UI Architecture